QC20/LIX-RIX-Danish-NLP-Language-Scores/README.md

 # LIX-RIX Danish NLP Language Scores

 ## LIX
 This script calculates the readability index of text.
-Just paste your text into the input box below, excluding any headings.
 The LIX, or readability index, measures how difficult a text is to read.
 It is calculated as the percentage of words longer than six letters plus the average number of words per sentence.

 ### What the LIX Index Indicates
 - LIX < 20: Very easy to read.